weiHelloWorld/weiHelloWorld.github.io/research.md

 ![]({{ site.url }}/figures/hierarchical_autoencoder.png)

-On the left, we have a "collective hierarchical autoencoder".
-The idea is for an input $s$, instead of just creating one reconstructed output, we create $n$ outputs ($n$ is dimensionality of low-dimensional space, $n=3$ in the diagram above).
-Now here is the key: we **break the equivalence of nodes in the CV layer** (which encodes CVs), such that the information of first output ($q1$) only comes from first CV, and information of second output ($q2$) only comes from first and second CVs, and so on.
-The loss is the average reconstruction loss of these $n$ reconstructed outputs.
-Since first CV participates in all reconstructions, it should contain most important information.
-Second CV participates in all reconstructions except output $q1$, therefore it should be second important.
+On the left hand side, we have a "collective hierarchical autoencoder".
+The idea is for an input `s`, instead of just creating one reconstructed output, we create n outputs (n is dimensionality of low-dimensional space, n = 3 in the diagram above).
+Now here is the key: we **break the equivalence of nodes in the CV layer** (which encodes CVs), such that the information of first output (`q1`) only comes from CV1, and information of second output (`q2`) only comes from CV1, CV2, and so on.
+The loss function `L` is the average reconstruction loss of these reconstructed outputs `L = ((s - q1)^2 + (s - q2)^2 + (s - q3)^2) / 3`.
+Since CV1 participates in all reconstructions, it should contain most important information.
+CV2 participates in all reconstructions except output `q1`, therefore it should be second important.
 By doing this, we get the low-dimensional CVs ranked by their importance.

-On the right, it is a different variant we call "boosted hierarchical autoencoder".
+On the right hand side, it is a different variant we call "boosted hierarchical autoencoder".
 The idea is based on **boosting**, which is also the idea behind **boosted trees** and **residual networks**.
-As the same with previous variant, first output $q1$ is constructed from first CV only.
-What is different is about following nodes: for second CV, instead of collaborating with first CV to construct $q2$, it TODO
+As the same with previous variant, first output `q1` is constructed from CV1 only.
+What is different is about following nodes: for CV2, instead of directly collaborating with CV1 to construct `q2`, it aims to fit the **residual error** that has not been learned by the CV1.
+Let the fitted result be `d2` (as indicated in the diagram), then the second constructed result `q2` is `q2 = q1 + d2`.
+This is similar to a boosted regression tree which **adds several tree outputs** to get the final output.
+Similarly, CV3 fits residual error that has not been learned by CV1 and CV2 as `d3`, and corresponding constructed output is `q3 = q1 + d2 + d3`.
+Again, loss function is still the average reconstruction loss `L = ((s - q1)^2 + (s - q2)^2 + (s - q3)^2) / 3`.
+Following similar discussion, we can convince ourselves that CV1, CV2, CV3 are low-dimensional CVs sorted by importance.

 ## <span style="color: #397249">Discovering slow modes from time-series data</span>